 The risk of a bad adjustment can include:

-The low beam must be aimed in a certain range (between -0.5% and -2.5%) Legislation imposes 6 positions (depending on the load of the vehicle)
+The low beam must be aimed within a certain range (between -0.5% and -2.5%)

 Legislation requires 6 different beam positions (depending on vehicle load.)